 Businesses in the UK know that they need to do more to promote equality and diversity despite recent improvements.
 And the numbers back that conclusion.

-Research by Oliver Wyman concluded that globally the financial services industry is finally making progress on gender balance in the workforce.
-But there is still a long way to go to create an industry in which women have equal access to opportunity and positive outcomes.
+However, the pandemic did disproportionately affect women in the workforce.
+So, there is a long way to go in creating an industry where women have equal access to opportunity and positive outcomes.
+Some of the key findings highlight this: